-3. Report by the Chairman on progress since the 11th meeting
+3. Report by the Chairman on progress since the 11th meeting Back to Table of Contents

 The Chairman reported that there has been a slow but steady increase in the number of CMCs published in Appendix C. He noted that there had been some disagreements among technical experts in the areas of Thermometry, Time and Frequency and Flow.
 However, recent progress indicated that those problems would be solved and we would see CMCs published in the near future.